SCIENCE AND SCIENCE FICTION IN THE MEDIA AND IN LITERATURE

 - Teaching methods

-The exam is oral and will be held in a unique session at the end of the course.
-In order to stimulate the development of the critical skills and the autonomy of judgment of the students, as well as their capability of collaborating and constructively discussing with the others, the exam consists in the presentation and discussion of a research done by small groups (typically 2-4 people), aimed to deepen one of the topic discussed during the course, which is to be agreed in advance with the professor.
+The exam is oral.
+In order to stimulate the development of the critical skills and the autonomy of judgment of the students, the exam consists in the presentation and discussion of a research done by small groups (2-5 people), aimed to deepen one of the topic discussed during the course, which is to be agreed in advance with the professor.
 Individual researches may be allowed under adequate motivations, which must be discussed in advance with the professor.

 As for the attribution of the final grade, both the value of the research as a whole and the quality of the exposition of each student, as well as the results of the discussion, will be considered, particularly evaluating the level of personalization, the critical consciousness and the capability of using the knowledges and the skills learned during the whole graduation course.

 The first objective of the course is to provide the students with a basic knowledge of the history of science-fiction, especially in the fields of literature, cinema and comics.

 The second objective is to provide the students with both the stimuli and the instruments needed to develop a critical understanding of the relationships between science and science-fiction in the mass-media, where nowadays the two fields are getting more and more confused with one another.
 This is particularly important relatively to scientific communication, but also to communication as such, given the increasing importance that science and technology are destined to have into our society.

 The third objective is to provide the students with an introduction to the main kinds of professional works in the field of science-fiction, with a special attention to publishing, whose interest often transcends this specific field, being potentially useful to everybody working in the field of communication.

 The first part of the course is an introduction to the history of science-fiction and the main topics and problems related to it.